axanthos/orange3-textable-prototypes/doc/widgets/SuperTextFiles.rst

 Orange Canvas.
 It outputs a segmentation containing a (potentially annotated) segment for each imported file.

-This widget process with 3 methods.
+This widget processes files with 3 methods.

 For raw text files
 ~~~~~~~~~~~~~~~~~~~